astropy/astropy-tools/README.md

 If `org/repo` is not given, it looks in `astropy/astropy`.

 ### astropy_certificates

+✔️ Nadia used this for [Astropy workshop in Bulgaria](https://github.com/astropy/astropy-project/issues/345).

 This directory contains materials to generate a "Certificate of Achievement" with Astropy logo on it.
 This is useful when Astropy runs a workshop